IBCL: Zero-shot Model Generation under Stability-Plasticity Trade-offs: Imprecise Bayesian Continual Learning

-Next, after we update the FGCS extreme points for task $i$, we are given a set of user preferences.
-For each preference $\bar{w}$, we need to identify the optimal parameter $\theta^\star_{\bar{w}}$ for the preferred data distribution $P_{\bar{w}}$.
+Next, after having updated the FGCS extreme elements for task $i$, we are given a set of user preferences.
+For each preference $\bar{w}$, we need to identify the Pareto-optimal parameter $\theta^\star_{\bar{w}}$ for the preferred data distribution $p_{\bar{w}}$.
 This procedure can be divided into two steps as follows.

-First, we compute distribution $\hat{Q}_{\bar{w}}$ based on the knowledge base and the preference.
-Here, the knowledge base consists of the extreme points of a convex set, and we decide the convex combination weights based on the preferences.
+First, we find the parameter distribution $\hat{q}_{\bar{w}}$ via a convex combination of the extreme elements in the knowledge base, whose weights correspond to the entries of preference vector $\bar{w}=\{w_1,\ldots,w_i\}$ over the $i$ tasks so far.
 That is,